 ‘It is a beauteous evening, calm and free‘ (Wordsworth).

 Clearly it’s time to unwind!

 Now in the garden all is quiet, at least nearly so.
 Earlier in the autumn there might have been a rustling hedgehog as it scurries across the lawn on its hunt for earthworms.
 Now a late robin sings his autumnal evensong from a nearby bush, encouraged into song by the lights from the house perhaps?
-One of the delights of spring time is to hear a late singing song thrush, serenading us from the top of a garden tree as the darkness falls.
+One of the delights of spring time used to be to hear a late singing song thrush, serenading us from the top of a garden tree as the darkness falls.
 But now, it’s only a lone blackbird giving an alarm cry as it’s disturbed by something in the hedge.
 Then there’s a slight rustling as it and other birds settle back into their roosts.

 The temperature is falling rapidly.
 The church tower clock strikes the hour, the sound magnified by the still air.
 A dog barks briefly in the village somewhere.
 Once a week there’s evening bell practice at the church as the sound rings out over the village roof tops.
 But tonight, the bells are still.
 If it wasn’t so cold I’d like to stay out here for a while.
 Hopefully those baby blue tits are safe and warm somewhere for the night.
 There’s a welcome calm stillness as the working day comes peacefully to an end.

 It’s interesting to note that in Jewish reckoning the day begins at sundown.
 This dates back to Genesis 1 where we read of the 7 days of Creation that evening comes first:

 ‘the evening and the morning – were the first..second…third..day‘.